publiclab/plots2/README.md

 `rake sunspot:solr:start` followed by `rake sunspot:reindex`

 However, to ease installation, we've [made Java optional](https://github.com/publiclab/plots2/issues/832) for basic testing using `rake test`.
+So if you are just starting out you can skip this step.

 ### Image libraries